Accept Credit Cards Online Review

 Contracts for standard processors typically have two to three parts: the application, the Terms of Service document and the Program Guide.
 It's important you read all three parts of the contract before you sign the application, and you may have to specifically request each document from your rep.

 If the processor is a master merchant account holder or an aggregator, the user agreement is usually shorter and more straightforward than a traditional contract, and you can often find it on the processor's website.

 Following are some of the factors you want to watch for as you read processors' contracts:

-The best online processors we reviewed don't require lengthy contracts, demonstrate transparency by posting their rates and fees on their websites, and have reps that are upfront about service terms and the costs you can expect with your account.
+The best online processors we reviewed don't require lengthy contracts, they demonstrate transparency by posting their rates and fees on their websites, and they have reps that are upfront about service terms and the costs you can expect.

 If you want to be able to choose between interchange-plus and tiered pricing models to see which is more advantageous for your business, consider National Bankcard, CreditCardProcessing.com, Flagship Merchant Services and Gotmerchant.com.

 No matter what your specific needs are for an online payments processor, it's important to take the time to carefully research your options, request pricing quotes and thoroughly read contracts before you sign any applications.
-By following these steps, you can choose the best online processor for your business.
+By following these steps, you can choose the best online credit card processing company for your business.